20 Best Calf Exercises For Mass and Strength

 4. While in the air, quickly extend your ankles and point your toes down, fully contracting your calf muscles.

-5. Land softly on the balls of your feet and immediately go into the next repetition by performing another explosive jump.
+5. Land softly on the balls of your feet and immediately perform another explosive jump to begin the next repetition.

 Tips